ePages-de/epages-devportal/_posts/2018/2018-11-27-on-our-way-to-interactive-documentation-with-stoplight.md

 about_authors: ["jschnegotzki"]
 ---

-As the next generation of our product is about to take off to give our customers a whole new experience of what it means to use [ePages](https://epages.com/en/){:target="_blank"}) as the solution to sell online, we decided to try and do the same for the developers talking to our API.
+As Beyond, the next generation of our product, is about to take off to give our customers a whole new experience of what it means to use [ePages](https://epages.com/en/){:target="_blank"} as the solution to sell online, we decided to try and do the same for the developers talking to our API.
 This means that we will switch from a static HTML file to [Stoplight](https://stoplight.io){:target="_blank"}, a tool that automates large parts of the API reference generation, and provides interactivity in a structured and easily maintainable interface.
 This is the first of a series of posts in which we will document our migration to the new system, outlining our approach, and hinting at caveats in terms of technical challenges, writing topics, and collaboration.